All posts

 Verdict

-Web Scribble suits established associations and universities wanting a comprehensive career center—not just a job board.
+Web Scribble suits established associations and universities wanting a full career center, not just a job board.
 The full suite of features (fairs, mentoring, career resources) justifies the investment for organizations serious about member career development.
 Just be aware of contract terms before signing.

 21. TrueJob